annotorious/annotorious-website/src/content/docs/api-reference/image-annotator.md

 ```js
 const canRedo = anno.canRedo();
 ```

-Tests if there are any re-doable user actions in the undo stack.
+Test if there are any re-doable user actions in the undo stack.

-Returns: __boolean__
+__Returns:__ boolean

 ###  canUndo

 ```js
 const canUndo = anno.canUndo();
 ```

-Tests if there are any undoable user actions in the undo stack.
+Test if there are any undoable user actions in the undo stack.

 Returns: __boolean__